-We believe that our cash flow from operations, together with our cash, cash equivalents and marketable securities, will be adequate to satisfy our capital needs for the foreseeable future.
+We believe that our cash flow from operations, together with our cash, cash equivalents and marketable securities and funds available under our revolving credit facility, will be adequate to satisfy our capital needs for the foreseeable future.
 Our cash requirements depend on numerous factors, including our expenditures in connection with our drug discovery and development programs and commercialization operations; expenditures in connection with litigation or other legal proceedings; costs for future facility requirements; and expenditures for future strategic equity investments or potential acquisitions.
 We have entered into and may in the future seek to license additional rights relating to technologies or drug development candidates in connection with our drug discovery and development programs.
 Under these licenses, we may be required to pay upfront fees, milestone payments, and royalties on sales of future products.
-These contingent future payments are discussed in detail in Note 9 of notes to our condensed consolidated financial statements.
+These contingent future payments are discussed in detail in Note 7 of notes to the condensed consolidated financial statements.